Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: Clark--Cameron example

-This corresponds exactly to the Milstein discretisation presented in (\ref{eq:Milstein}), so for this simple model problem the Milstein discretisation is exact.
+This corresponds exactly to the Milstein discretisation presented in (\ref{eqMilstein}), so for this simple model problem, the Milstein discretisation is exact.

-The point of Clark and Cameron's paper is that for a given set of discrete Brownian increments, the value for $x_1(t_n)$ is determined exactly for all $n$, but the value for $x_2(t_n)$ depends on the unknown \Levy areas.
-Since $ \E[A_{12,n} \, | \, \D w_{1,n}, \D w_{2,n}] = 0, $ the conditional expected value is given by \eqref{eq:CC} with the \Levy areas set to zero.
-In addition, it follows that for {\it any} numerical approximation $X(T)$ based solely on the set of discrete Brownian increments $\D w$,
+The point of Clark and Cameron's paper is that for a given set of discrete Brownian increments, the value for $x_1(t_n)$ is determined exactly for all $n$, but the value for $x_2(t_n)$ depends on the unknown L{\'e}vy areas.
+Since $ \mathbb{E}[A_{12,n} | \Delta w_{1,n}, \Delta w_{2,n}] = 0$, the conditional expected value is given by (\ref{eqCC}) with the L{\'e}vy areas set to zero.
+In addition, it follows that for \textit{any} numerical approximation $X(T)$ based solely on the set of discrete Brownian increments~$\Delta w$,

-Hence, one cannot achieve better than $O(\D t^{1/2})$ strong convergence, and the mean square error is minimised when the inequality in the above equation is an equality, which is when
+Hence, one cannot achieve better than $O(\Delta t^{1/2})$ strong convergence, and the mean square error is minimised when the inequality in the above equation is an equality, which is when

-which is achieved by setting the \Levy areas set to zero.
+which is achieved by setting the L{\'e}vy areas set to zero.